Dental Implants in Swansea

 A dental implant consists of a titanium post that is inserted into the jawbone during a small surgical procedure.
 The implant post has to be left to heal for several months to enable it to fully integrate with the jawbone.
 This process is called Osseo integration and is essential for firmly anchoring the post in the jaw so it becomes part of the jawbone.
 Afterwards it is very like an artificial tooth root.
 Once Osseo integration is completed the post can be restored with an implant crown, bridge or denture.

-Swansea Dental Practice or Advance Family Dental will refer you to an appropriate surgeon for implant planning and placement.
+Swansea Dental Practice will refer you to an appropriate surgeon for implant planning and placement.
 This process is quite involved as you will need to have x-rays and a CT scan.
 These diagnostic tests enable your dentist to fully assess your jawbone as it is important the implant is surrounded by plenty of healthy bone, and surgery must be planned to avoid essential structures such as nerves and sinuses.
 The actual process to place the implant is quite quick

 As soon as the implant has healed, which typically takes between three and six months, you can return to our practice for the final restoration.
 With proper care, dental implants can give many years of trouble-free use, and they typically have a very high success rate as patients are carefully screened before being recommended for this treatment.